The Challenge: Fresh Meat II: Final challenge

 First, each team must paddle a canoe across a giant lake to a puzzle.
 Once they finish that, they can head to a helicopter.
 Reaching the helicopter first is very important because it determines the penalty that teams will have to take before they can continue on to the second part of the challenge.
 The team that wins the first phase gets a two-minute headstart, the second-place finisher gets a one-minute headstart while the third-place finisher gets a 30-second headstart.
-The second phase of the challenge starts with a giant Sudoku puzzle, followed by a mountain bike ride except that the two bikes are tied together with a rope so the teams will have to stay together.
+The second phase of the challenge starts with a giant Sudoku puzzle, followed by a mountain bike ride except that the two bikes are tied together with a rope so the teammates have to stay together.
 After a puzzle that involves carrying color-coded logs to match a diagram, the teams must climb a very steep mountain, carrying a heavy bag.
 Once completed with a numbered puzzle, they're given helmets and an ice axe and have to climb the top of the mountain.
-The first team to climb up the mountain and reaches the flag, wins Fresh Meat II.
+The first team to climb up the mountain and reach the flag, wins Fresh Meat II.